bckfilip/katacoda-scenarios/dockerizing/step1.md

 # Learning outcomes

-- How to set up Node express and its dependencies
+- How to set up Node express and its dependencies.
-- How to set up a Docker file with basic configurations
+- How to set up a Docker file with basic configurations.
-- How to create a Docker image
+- How to create a Docker image.
-- Basic docker commands and what they are for
+- Learn about basic docker commands and what they are for.
-- how to..
-In this tutorial we will show you how to set up a docker image for a node express application.

 # Why does it mattter to DevOps?